reinhart1010/nix/en/common/vagrant.md

 `vagrant init`

-- Create Vagrantfile with the Ubuntu 14.04 (Trusty Tahr) box from HashiCorp Atlas:
+- Create Vagrantfile with the Ubuntu 20.04 (Focal Fossa) box from HashiCorp Atlas:

-`vagrant init ubuntu/trusty32`
+`vagrant init ubuntu/focal64`

 - Start and provision the vagrant environment: